What's New

-The BC Energy Step Code: Important change affecting all permit applications starting May 1, 2023.
+The BC Energy Step Code: Important change affecting all permit applications as of May 1, 2023.

 The Province of BC has implemented mandatory revisions to the BC Energy Step Code requiring residential construction to be 20% more energy efficient than the current 2018 Building Code.
 The province's incremental path is for all new buildings to be net zero by 2032.